sslaybac/your-way-TD/README.md

 * `production_cooldown`: the number of frames that pass between each creep being released

 ### Map
-The level map is defined in the file `assets/maps/default_map.txt` The file begins with a 2D array of characters (27x18), representing the x,y grid coordinates of the map.
+The default level map is defined in the file `assets/maps/default_map.txt` The file begins with a 2D array of characters (27x18), representing the x,y grid coordinates of the map.
 Like pydraw pixels, the grid squares are 0-indexed and begin with 0,0 in the top left corner.

 After the map, there is a single pair of numbers, separated by a comma, on the last line of the file.
 These numbers represent the Creep spawn point, as an x,y grid square.
 Characters used to define the map are: